lisajamhoury/Experiments-on-the-Embodied-Web-2024/syllabus.md

 Quick links: [Class Preparation]() | [Day One](#day-one-in-class-materials) | [Day Two](#day-two-in-class-materials)

-## Course Title

-Experiments on the Embodied Web
+## Experiments on the Embodied Web

 New York University
 Tisch School of the Arts